chaottic/chaottic/README.md

 ### 𝐻𝑒𝓁𝓁𝑜 🪦 /ᐠ｡ꞈ｡ᐟ\

-I like all things spooky and really into teeth as jewelry.
+I like all things creepy and crawly.
+Really into teeth as jewelry.

-Sometimes I draw irl, but usally doing pixel art.
+Sometimes I draw in real life, otherwise I'm creating pixel art.

 <!--
 **chaottic/chaottic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.